-Someone who is skilled in the ‘art of listening’ will use open questions, using them sparingly, to help you clarify what the client has said so that you can reflect and paraphrase more accuracy.
+Someone who is skilled in the ‘art of listening’ will use open questions sparingly, to help clarify what the client has said so that they can reflect and paraphrase it more accurately.

 Makes sure that you only use questions to clarify your understanding, do not be intrusive, and remember that when a client is answering a question they are not accessing the part of the brain which deals with emotions.

 In the video below, Bob Cooke and Rory Lees-Oakes explore two specific forms of questioning in counselling and psychotherapy, specifically phenomenological and inquiring questioning techniques.